Knguyen-dev/db-systems-notes/Ch3_4_Relational_Database_ERD.md

 ## Types of keys and key rules:
 - Primary key: Attribute or sometimes combination of attributes that uniquely identify a row/record in the database.
 - Foreign key: A key from a different 'foreign' table.
 - Composite key: Key composed of multiple attributes.
-Note that an attribute that's used to compose a key is a 'key attribute'
+Note that an attribute that's used to compose a key is a 'key attribute'.
+Useful as identifiers of weak entities, or when you have a composite entity (joint table).
 - Superkey: Key that uses multiple columns to identify a record.
 It may have redundant data that isn't necessary for uniqueness.
 - Candidate key: A super key with the fewest attributes possible, so it has no redundant data.